jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # That’s it!

-^ We now have an app that can begin using any and all of those frameworks, and it’s quite easy to update the list in the future by just running `carthage update` again.
+^ We now have an app that can begin using all of those frameworks.
+Others who use your project can get the same frameworks by running `carthage bootstrap`, and it’s easy to update them in the future by just running `carthage update` again.

 ---